APNewsBreak: State paid $225K to settle age bias claims

 HARRISBURG, Pa.
-(AP) - Eighteen agents who investigate violent gun crimes for the Pennsylvania attorney general’s office each cashed $12,500 taxpayer-funded checks last year to settle claims they’d been subject to harassment because of their age.
+(AP) - Eighteen agents who investigate violent gun crimes for the Pennsylvania attorney general’s office each cashed $12,500 taxpayer-funded checks last year to settle claims they had been subject to harassment because of their age, The Associated Press has learned.

 The agency this week disclosed the payments to the current and former members of its Philadelphia Gun Violence Task Force.

-The agents had alleged that supervisors repeatedly said they wanted to replace them with younger workers.
+The agents had alleged that supervisors, including a Jonathan Duecker, a top aide to then-Attorney General Kathleen Kane, repeatedly said they wanted to replace them with younger workers.

+Duecker had an “established animosity toward older white males” under his command, wrote Tal Kramer, a lawyer for another agent, in a separate lawsuit against Duecker and others that was settled this week.

+That agent, former attorney general’s office narcotics investigator Michael McIlmail, felt forced to retire at age 58, the lawsuit said.

-The $225,000 in payments and the general release of claims the agents signed in July 2018 were provided in response to a Right-to-Know Law request from The Associated Press.
+The $225,000 in payments and the general release of claims the gun task force agents signed in July 2018 were provided in response to a Right-to-Know Law request from the AP.

-A spokeswoman for Attorney General Josh Shapiro says the allegations predated his administration.

-She says Shapiro determined there were cost and morale benefits of getting a settlement with the agents.
+The release said it covered “discrimination and harassment due to alleged acts and omissions” by the attorney general’s office, “including any and all such alleged acts and omissions by certain of its personnel from the prior elected administration.”

+The agents filed complaints against the attorney general’s office with the state Human Relations Commission and Equal Employment Opportunity Commission before a settlement was finalized in July 2018.

 Sign up for Daily Newsletters